-We are pleased to announce that Impact Technical Products is now the exclusive Manufacturers' Representative for Guardian Telecom Nationwide in Canada.
+We are pleased to announce that IMPACT Technical Products is now the exclusive Manufacturer Representative for the Sera4 Teleporte keyless access control product line for the Canadian market.

 Privacy of personal information is an important principle to Impact Technical Products.
 We are committed to collecting, using and disclosing personal information responsibly and only to the extent necessary for the goods and services we provide.
 We are committed to retaining personal information for only as long as service to our customers requires.